Kalay

-Kalay (ကလေး; ၵၢတ်ႇလိုဝ်း, Katlü), also known as Kale, is one of the largest town in the Sagaing Region of Myanmar.
+Kalay (ကလေး), also known as Kale, is one of the largest towns in the Sagaing Region of Myanmar.
 It is located upstream from Mandalay and Monywa on the Myittha River, a tributary of the Chindwin River.
 The town is the district headquarters of the Kalay District.
 It has gained importance with trans border movement enabled between Myanmar and India following the 165 km Tamu–Kalay section of India–Myanmar–Thailand Trilateral Highway built by the Border Roads Organization of India under the Look-East Connectivity policy.
 Consequently, Kalay is now one of the fastest developing towns in Myanmar.

 Etymology

 The earlier name of the town ‘Karlaymyo,’ renamed now as ‘Kalaymyo,’ means “a town surrounded by four satellite towns” in the Burmese language.
 "Kalaymyo" means "town of children" in Burmese.